—THE 2024 PROGRAMS: FLAGSHIP & VIRTUAL—

 This is the flagship program that has been the heart and soul of Emerge since 2008.
 Designed and led by george emilio sánchez, this program is open to artists in the New York City area, and is comprised of weekly workshops facilitated by george, as well as workshops by guest artists who are leaders in the field of performance and politics.
 With a decolonial lens, we explore the intersection of art and activism through creative writing, autobiographical narratives, group work, and other multi-disciplinary adventures—all while creating and re-creating a space in which all participants build community with one another, actively listen with their bodies, and build intentional trust to lay a foundation where compassion and risk-taking guide our work together.
 We ask applicants to define issues that are important to them and explore how creative practices can harness their political voice.
 Through the years, participants have explored themes of racism and racial violence; police brutality and mass incarceration; radical joy as resistance; disability rights; undocumented immigrant activism; war and human rights; environmental justice; and myriad topics that affect their lives.
 These engagements have resulted in the creation of performance art pieces, multimedia installations, theatrical explorations, street performances, video art, and more.

-In 2023, the flagship program takes place at Abrons Arts Center every Sunday (10:00 AM – 2:00 PM Eastern Time) from Sunday, March 26 to Sunday, June 18th.
-During this time frame, there is an Intensive Week of daily workshops from Monday, April 24–Saturday, April 29.
-The workshops will include various guest leaders that will be announced later in the semester.
-Final works-in-progress will be presented live at Abrons on Thursday, June 22 and participants must be available the afternoon/evening of June 21st for tech.
-Abrons Arts Center is wheelchair accessible. *Please note: You need to be fully vaccinated for COVID in order to participate in person.
+In 2024, the flagship program comes home to BAX/Brooklyn Arts Exchange!
+We will meet every Sunday (10:00 AM – 2:00 PM Eastern Time) from Sunday, March 17 to Sunday, June 16th.
+Some of the workshops will include guest leaders that will be announced closer to the date.
+Final works-in-progress will be presented live at BAX on Saturday, June 22 and participants must be available the afternoon/evening of June 21st for tech.
+BAX is unfortunately not wheelchair accessible. *Please note: You need to be fully vaccinated for COVID in order to participate in person.

-This in-person program, which includes a final production at Abrons, has a fee of USD $1000.
+This in-person program, which includes a final production at BAX, has a fee of USD $1,000.

 Financial aid will be available to cover part of the tuition on a need basis.
 If your enrollment depends on financial aid, please let us know in your application.
 We will work it out.
 NOBODY WILL BE TURNED AWAY FOR LACK OF FUNDS.
 Please note, if you are able to pay full tuition or more, you will make it possible for those who cannot afford full tuition to attend, which will strengthen your cohort.